owlbarn/tutorial/book/zoo/README.md

 # Scripting and Zoo System

-In this chapter, we introduce the Zoo system, and focus on two aspects of it:
+In this chapter, we introduce the Zoo system, and focus on two aspects of it.

-1. how to use it to make "small functions", then distribute and share them with other users
+The first is how to use it to make "small functions", then distribute and share them with other users.
-2. investigate the idea of service composing and deployment based on existing script sharing function
+The second is to investigate the idea of service composing and deployment based on existing script sharing function

 ## Introduction

-Machine Learning (ML) techniques have begun to dominate data analytics applications and services.
-Recommendation systems are the driving force of online service providers such as Amazon and Netflix.
-Finance analytics has quickly adopted ML to harness large volume of data in such areas as fraud detection, risk-management, and compliance.
-Deep Neural Network (DNN) is the technology behind voice-based personal assistance, self-driving cars, etc.
+First, we would like to introduce the background based on which we build the Zoo system.

-Many popular data analytics are deployed on cloud computing infrastructures.
+Currently, many popular data analytics services such as machine learning applications are deployed on cloud computing infrastructures.
 However, they require aggregating users' data at central server for processing.
 This architecture is prone to issues such as increased service response latency, communication cost, single point failure, and data privacy concerns.

 Recently computation on edge and mobile devices has gained rapid growth, such as personal data analytics in home, DNN application on a tiny stick, and semantic search and recommendation on web browser.